mkirsch17/genomes_mapping/README.md

 ## download_genomes.py
 Downloads *assembly_summary.txt* from NCBI ftp-site to *./data* folder.
 For example, for Escherichia coli the file will be downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/Escherichia_coli/ .
-If you want to use another organism, please set it's name to **ORGANISM** constant in *./constants.py*.
+If you want to use another organism, please set it's name to the **ORGANISM** constant in *./constants.py*.
+You must also update the **REF_GENOME_ID** constant with the name of this organism's reference genome.

 Then, only assemblies with **assembly_level** "Complete Genome" or "Chromosome" are selected.
 For each of them the following files will be downloaded: